redhat-exd-rebuilds/mintmaker-docs/src/user/configuration.md

 ### Steps

 - Determine the Konflux component you want to off-boarding from Mintmaker.
-- Use the `kubectl` or `oc` command to add the annotation `mintmaker.appstudio.redhat.com/disabled=true` to the your component.
+- Use the `kubectl` or `oc` command to add the annotation `mintmaker.appstudio.redhat.com/disabled: "true"` to the component.

 Example: